-There are two sections of the New Testament that both speak clearly and directly to the two roles of government, and both can also easily be misused.
+There are two sections of the New Testament that both speak clearly and directly to the two purposes of government, and both can also easily be misused.

-This post is an attempt to give clarity to these passages, the purposes of government, and how Christians should respond to governments that do and do not stay within these roles.
+This post is an attempt to give clarity to these passages, the purposes of government, and how Christians should respond to governments that do and do not stay within these purposes.

 Paul wrote to the church in Rome, the capital of the world at the time, about the role of government.
 The first four verses of Romans 13:

 " Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.
 Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.
 For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.
 For he is God's minister to you for good.
 But if you do evil, be afraid; for he does not bear the sword in vain; for he is God's minister, an avenger to execute wrath on him who practices evil."